joni0108/Just_MQL_Framework/docs/indicators.md

 # CIndicators class
-This class will return the account details in both languages. <br>
+This class will handle the indicators. <br>

 ## Usage
 ```cpp